marco-c/rust-code-coverage-sample/README.md

 # Export the flags needed to instrument the program to collect code coverage.
 export RUSTFLAGS="-Zinstrument-coverage"

+# Ensure each test runs gets its own profile information by defining the LLVM_PROFILE_FILE environment variable (%p will be replaced by the process ID, and %m by the binary signature):
+export LLVM_PROFILE_FILE="your_name-%p-%m.profraw"

 # Build the program
 cargo build